MauryaIndrajeet18/indra-demo/README.md

 # indra-demo
-This is a demo for Git &amp; Github class.
+This is a demo for Git &amp; Github class..